-- The B.A. in Environmental Studies incorporates courses in natural science, social science, and the humanities to provide a well-rounded perspective on the interaction of humankind with the natural world.
+- The B.A. in Urban and Environmental Sustainability incorporates courses in natural science, social science, and the humanities to provide a well-rounded perspective on the interaction of humankind with the natural world.
 This major prepares you for careers or graduate school in environmental policy, sustainable development, and environmental education.

 - The B.S. in Behavioral Neuroscience combines psychology, biology, chemistry, math, and speech pathology.

 - The B.S. in Public Health prepares you for graduate study or immediate entry into this rapidly expanding field.